AlgoLab/pangebin/doc/gfa/panassembly.md

 **Origin of the link (`lo` tag):**

 <!-- FIXME p lo value description is not correct, because of multiedges... see example of bb lt -->
-* `p` pangenome link (between a subcontig from Skesa or Unicycler, and a subcontig from both Skesa and Unicycler)
+* `p` pangenome link (between a subcontig from SKESA or Unicycler, and a subcontig from both SKESA and Unicycler)
-* `s` Skesa link
+* `s` SKESA link
 * `u` Unicycler link

 **Link type (`lt` tag):**

 Between subcontigs:

-* `su` Skesa subcontig to Unicycler subcontig
+* `su` SKESA subcontig to Unicycler subcontig
-* `bs` Skesa-Unicycler subcontig to Skesa subcontig
+* `bs` SKESA-Unicycler subcontig to SKESA subcontig
-* `bu` Skesa-Unicycler subcontig to Unicycler subcontig
+* `bu` SKESA-Unicycler subcontig to Unicycler subcontig
-* `bb` Skesa-Unicycler subcontig to Skesa-Unicycler subcontig
+* `bb` SKESA-Unicycler subcontig to SKESA-Unicycler subcontig

 Redundant combinations (and their reverse order):